Everything You’ve Learned About Stance is Wrong!

-This article isn't about the particulars of how we should move.
-It's about helping you understand that stance is widely misunderstood by many who want to carry a gun for protection, and to possibly get you thinking in a little differently about how you may want to practice to be more effective with a combative handgun.
+This article isn't about particular COP techniques.
+It's about helping you understand that stance is widely misunderstood by many who choose to carry a gun for protection, and to possibly get you thinking a little differently about how you may want to practice to be more effective with a combative handgun.

-I've tried to go into enough detail here to help you understand the reasoning behind this concept of Counter-Offensive Pressure and to give you enough data to support that reasoning.
+I've tried to go into enough detail here to help you understand the reasoning behind this concept of Counter-Offensive Pressure and to give you enough data to support that reasoning behind it.
 In the process, I fear this written format may have made it sound much more complicated than it actually is.

 In a live training environment, it only takes a few minutes to demonstrate COP in a way that makes the benefits obvious.
 After that we go through a few examples that give you some drills you can take home and practice on your own.

-I'll make some time to shoot a video at my next training event and insert it here.
+I'll try to make some time to shoot a video at an upcoming training event and insert it here.
 Until then, feel free to reach out to me with any questions.

 We aren't tossing out everything we know about stance

-What we've call stances are really just temporary postures we may pass through momentarily in our overall effort to suppress or eliminate a threat.
+What we've called stances are really just temporary postures we may pass through momentarily in our overall effort to suppress or eliminate a threat.
 (If you're familiar with the tennis parlance, think ground-stroke, volley, backhand, lob, smash, etc.)

 Those postures are still important to understand.
-They become landmarks we may reference as we navigate through our counter-offensive.
+They become baselines we can reference as we navigate through our counter-offensive.

-So it should never be a discussion about whether or not we should use Isosceles OR Weaver OR Central Axis Relock OR retention.
-It should be about when we should use Isosceles AND Weaver AND Central Axis Relock AND anything else you can come up with.
+So it shouldn't be a discussion about whether or not we should use Isosceles OR Weaver OR Central Axis Relock OR retention.
+It should be about when we should use Isosceles AND Weaver AND Central Axis Relock AND retention AND any other posture that comes up along the way.

 Let's wrap it up

-That tennis player jumping through the air, angling for a backhand, while she prepares to get back to center court as soon as she hits the ground, is able to do that because she's practiced returning that exact hit from an opponent hundreds of times.
+That tennis player jumping through the air, angling for a backhand, while she's already preparing to move back to center court as soon as her feet hit the ground, is able to do that intuitively- not because she's practiced returning that exact hit from an opponent hundreds of times.
 But, because she's practiced returning hundreds of different kinds of hits, which are informing her reactions to that unique situation.

-There's a whole world of training experiences you can enjoy beyond standing at a indoor range like a Kentucky Derby race horse, plinking at cartoon character zombies.
+There's a whole world of training experiences you can enjoy that go beyond standing at a indoor range like a race horse in a starting gate.